 Craft is a tool to build the sources and its third-party requirements.
 It is the easy way to build software.

-While Craft is capable of installing a embedded Python version we recommend to install Python yourself.
-The embedded version is completely sufficient for most packages, some may require a full installation of Python.
+While Craft is capable of installing a embedded Python version sufficient for most packages, we recommend a full installation of Python.
+The current version is 3.6.
 Download Python 3.6+

 Powershell is required to be at least version 5.0.
-If your running Windows 10 you most probably won't need to update Powershell.
+If you're running Windows 10 you most probably won't need to update Powershell.

 You can check the version with $PSVersionTable.PSVersion .